-The Company is party to a License Agreement with Hangzhou Zhongmei Huadong Pharmaceutical Co., Ltd. ("Huadong") (the "Huadong License Agreement"), under which Huadong obtained an exclusive and sublicensable license to develop and commercialize the Company's glucagon-like peptide-1 receptor agonist ("GLP-1r") program, including the compound TTP273, for therapeutic uses in humans or animals, in China and certain other pacific rim countries, including Australia and South Korea (collectively, the "Huadong License Territory").
+The Company is party to a license agreement with Hangzhou Zhongmei Huadong Pharmaceutical Co., Ltd. ("Huadong") (the "Huadong License Agreement"), under which Huadong obtained an exclusive and sublicensable license to develop and commercialize the Company's glucagon-like peptide-1 receptor agonist ("GLP-1r") program, including the compound TTP273, for therapeutic uses in humans or animals, in China and certain other pacific rim countries, including Australia and South Korea (collectively, the "Huadong License Territory").
 Additionally, under the Huadong License Agreement, the Company obtained a non-exclusive, sublicensable, royalty-free license to develop and commercialize certain Huadong patent rights and know-how related to the Company's GLP-1r program for therapeutic uses in humans or animals outside of the Huadong License Territory.

-On January 14, 2021, the Company entered into the First Huadong Amendment which eliminated the Company's obligation to sponsor a multiregion clinical trial (the "Phase 2 MRCT"), and corresponding obligation to contribute up to \$3.0 million in support of such trial.
+On January 14, 2021, the Company entered into the first amendment to the Huadong License Agreement (the "First Huadong Amendment") which eliminated the Company's obligation to sponsor a multi-region clinical trial (the "Phase 2 MRCT"), and corresponding obligation to contribute up to \$3.0 million in support of such trial.
 The amendment also reduced the total potential development and regulatory milestone payments by \$3.0 million.

 Prior to the First Amendment, the Company had allocated a portion of the transaction price to the obligation to sponsor and conduct a portion of the Phase 2 MRCT.
 Upon the removal of this performance obligation, the Company evaluated the impact of the modification under the provisions of ASC Topic 606 and performed a reallocation of the transaction price among the remaining performance obligations.
-This resulted in the recognition of approximately \$1.0 million of revenue on a cumulative catch up basis.
+This resulted in the recognition of approximately \$1.0 million of revenue on a cumulative catch-up basis during the nine months ended September 30, 2021.
 The majority of the transaction price originally allocated to the Phase 2 MRCT performance obligation was reallocated to the license and technology transfer services combined performance obligation discussed below, which had already been completed.
 The reallocation of the purchase price in connection with the First Huadong Amendment was made based on the relative estimated selling prices of the remaining performance obligations.

-The significant performance obligations under this license agreement, as amended, were determined to be (i) the exclusive license to develop and commercialize the Company's GLP-1r program, (ii) technology transfer services related to the chemistry and manufacturing know-how for a defined period after the effective date, (iii) the Company's obligation to participate on a joint development committee (the "JDC"), and (iv) other obligations considered to be de minimis in nature.
+The significant performance obligations under the Huadong License Agreement, as amended, were determined to be (i) the exclusive license to develop and commercialize the Company's GLP-1r program, (ii) technology transfer services related to the chemistry and manufacturing know-how for a defined period after the effective date, (iii) the Company's obligation to participate on a joint development committee (the "JDC"), and (iv) other obligations considered to be de minimis in nature.

 The Company has determined that the license and technology transfer services related to the chemistry and manufacturing know-how represent a combined performance obligation because they were not capable of being distinct on their own.
-The Company also determined that there was no discernable pattern in which the technology transfer services would be provided during the transfer service period.
+The Company also determined that there was no discernible pattern in which the technology transfer services would be provided during the transfer service period.
 As such, the Company recognized the revenue related to this combined performance obligation using the straight-line method over the transfer service period.
-The revenue related to this combined performance obligation as of September 30, 2021.
-In connection with the First Huadong Amendment, the Company recognized approximately \$1.0 million of revenue related to this performance obligation during the nine months ended September 30, 2021 due to the reallocation of the transaction price among the performance obligations remaining after the First Huadong Amendment.
-No revenue related to this combined performance obligation was recognized during the three months ended September 30, 2021 nor the three and nine months ended September 30, 2020.
+This combined performance obligation was considered complete as of September 30, 2021.
+The Company recognized \$1.0 million of revenue related to this combined performance obligation during the nine months ended September 30, 2021.
+During the nine months ended September 30, 2022, the transaction price for this performance obligation was increased by \$2.0 million due to the satisfaction of a development milestone under the Huadong License Agreement, as amended.
+This amount was fully recognized as revenue during the nine months ended September 30, 2022, as the related performance obligation was fully satisfied.